Blog

 Although MDM is valuable, it needs planning to deploy.
 Administrators need to weigh security against user experience, particularly when personal devices are at stake.

-Configurations on the devices should be conducive to productivity without undue restrictions.
+Device configurations should support productivity without undue restrictions.
 Policy requirements need to be converted into explicit policies within the Mobile Device Management framework.

 Prices will depend on the number of devices and the degree of support needed.
-Managed IT services will assist an organization in designing and keeping the system running.
+Managed IT services will assist an organization in designing and maintaining the system.

 How To Build An Effective MDM Strategy?